Research

 High-throughput electrochemistry

-Researchers: Attila Kormanyos, Ken Jenewein
+Researchers: Ken Jenewein

 The vast majority of the electrocatalysts currently used in technologically important processes are still far away from been optimal.
 As most of them are composed of expensive and rare noble metals, there is a high economical reasoning for replacing current catalysts with more abundant materials.
 Moreover, many reactions still lack a catalyst which would provide desired performance in term of activity, selectivity, and stability.
 Thus, design and synthesis of novel electrocatalysts and optimization of state-of-the-art electrocatalysts occupies a significant part of the modern electrocatalysis research.